pgRouting/pgrouting/src/contraction/doc/contraction.rst

 .. rubric:: case 2: Source belongs to the contracted graph, while target belongs to a edge subgraph.

 Inspecting the contracted graph above, vertex 3 is part of the contracted graph and vertex 1 belongs to the contracted subgraph of edge 19.
 In the following query:
-  - expand1 holds the contracted vertices of the edge where it belongs. (belongs to edge 19)
+  - expand1 holds the contracted vertices of the edge where vertex 1 belongs. (belongs to edge 19).
   - vertices_in_graph hold the vertices that belong to the contracted graph and also the contracted vertices of edge 19.
   - when selecting the edges, only edges that have the source and the target in that set are the edges belonging to the contracted graph, that is done in the WHERE clause.